Mochacola500/Paratranz.UE5/README.md

 A client library for converting .locres File.

 # Feature

-- CSV and Json Convert
+- Locres convert to json or csv

 # Usage